Over the past decade the issue of empty properties has gained prominence at both a national and local level.

 The Environmental Protection and Housing Enforcement team holds a database of all vacant properties within the County Borough and has an Empty Homes Strategy, which enables them to proactively tackle empty properties.
 They also respond to numerous complaints relating to empty properties and take appropriate action against owners where necessary, such action may involve:

-If you have concerns in respect of an empty property or require further advice or information please use contact information below.
+If you have concerns in respect of an empty property or require further advice or information please use the contact us form on the side of this page.